MattyKarpinski/MattyKarpinski/README.md

 # Hello stranger, 👋, sit back and take a look at my profile 😄

-Most recently, I worked as a Junior SEO Specialist for two years.
+Most recently, I worked as a SEO Specialist for 3 years.
 I try to be a multidisciplinary person because of the particularly wide range of fields that have a direct impact on the construction of digital products, especially their customisation for users.
 For this reason, I seek knowledge from various fields such as Frontend Development, SEO or User Experience.
 Maybe one day I will manage to become the proverbial "Unicorn".

 ## Skills